I am the daughter of a drug addict, alcoholic, and prostitute

 She passed away a few months later.
 After her death, I became even more protective of keeping her secrets.
 I guess in my mind as still a child, if I kept her secrets THEN I finally would have made her proud.
 Funny how really all we ever want is approval from those we love.

-There are so many more pieces to this story and details but in the end, the result is still the same: I loved her then, I love her now, and I will love her tomorrow.
+There are so many more pieces to this story, maybe one day I’ll share everything.
 She may have been a horrible mother, but she was mine.
 The problem wasn’t that she hated me or didn’t love me- she just loved her addictions equally and wasn’t strong enough to fight back.
 I have never told these stories to anyone (not even my husband) for fear of being shamed and fear of her being hated, because I do believe we all deserve to be forgiven for our sins.
 I tell you this now because you may know someone who is suffering from addiction, please don’t give up on them because that person could have someone at home who depends on them to sober up.
 I needed desperately for my mom to get help, but help never came.
 She was too good at burning bridges.
 I beg you, don’t let your bridge be burned.
 Keep that communication open even if it is just a line of prayer to that person for mercy and grace.

 So where am I now?
 How do I deal?
 I wish I could tell you that I have forgotten all of the pain and heartache that I went through, but it still haunts me daily.
 It took a long time for me to start sharing bits and pieces of my life, to even my closest friends.
 I wasn’t sure how to talk about it without causing a backlash of negativity against her because I need everyone who is reading this to remember: She was my mother.
 No matter how badly her choices were, I loved her.